Medical expert of the article

 - manifestations of psychopathic, neurotic and vegetative disorders.

-Laboratory diagnosis of obesity in children
+Laboratory diagnostics of obesity in children

-- reduction of high-density lipoproteins;
+- reduction of high-density lipoprotein levels;

 - acidosis;

-- Hyperinsulinemic type of glycemic curve.
+- hyperinsulinemic type of glycemic curve.

-Instrumental diagnosis of obesity in children
+Instrumental diagnostics of obesity in children

 The study includes: